kurtkanaskie/apigee-edge-facade-v1/README.md

 # Apigee Edge Facade API
 This Apigee Edge API proxy (edge-facade-v1) is a facade on the Apigee Edge Management API to enable retrieval of encrypted Key Value Map (KVM) entries.
 It can be used to facilitate migration from Edge to X when the source of the encrypted KVM entries is not available.
-If uses the same [KVM API paths](https://apidocs.apigee.com/docs/key-value-maps/1/overview) as the Edge API for [Organziation KVM Entries Get](https://apidocs.apigee.com/docs/key-value-maps/1/routes/organizations/%7Borg_name%7D/apis/%7Bapi_name%7D/keyvaluemaps/%7Bmap_name%7D/entries/%7Bentry_name%7D/get) and [Environment KVM Entries Get](https://apidocs.apigee.com/docs/key-value-maps/1/routes/organizations/%7Borg_name%7D/environments/%7Benv_name%7D/keyvaluemaps/%7Bmap_name%7D/entries/%7Bentry_name%7D/get).
+It uses the same [KVM API paths](https://apidocs.apigee.com/docs/key-value-maps/1/overview) as the Edge API for [Organziation KVM Entries Get](https://apidocs.apigee.com/docs/key-value-maps/1/routes/organizations/%7Borg_name%7D/apis/%7Bapi_name%7D/keyvaluemaps/%7Bmap_name%7D/entries/%7Bentry_name%7D/get) and [Environment KVM Entries Get](https://apidocs.apigee.com/docs/key-value-maps/1/routes/organizations/%7Borg_name%7D/environments/%7Benv_name%7D/keyvaluemaps/%7Bmap_name%7D/entries/%7Bentry_name%7D/get).
  Since the API is a front end to the Edge API, the proxy only needs to be deployed to one environment.

  > **NOTE:** This example exploits an undocumented Edge Management API feature that can modify an existing policy in a deployed proxy.
 >
-> This example uses a Service Callout to modify the currently deployed revision of itself to re-write the `mapIdentifier` attribute in the KVM policy prior to executing the policy.
+> It uses a Service Callout to modify the currently deployed revision of itself to re-write the `mapIdentifier` attribute in the KVM policy prior to executing the policy.
  It gets the name for the `mapIdentifier` as well as the KVM entry key name from the API path segments.

  A bash script [kvms-export.sh](kvms-export.sh) is provided that exports all of the organization environment KVMs in a format that is suitable for import into an Apigee X organization using [apigeecli](https://github.com/apigee/apigeecli).